 Shakshouka

-Shakshouka makes a great brunch for a crowd of four to six people when it’s cold outside, with its bright acidity and hugging warmth.
-The trick is to cook the eggs right but even if you overcook them a bit, shakshouka will still taste great.
-Serve it in a pot, so everyone could take as much as they want.
+Shakshouka makes a great brunch when it’s cold outside, with its bright acidity and warming spices.
+The key is to cook the eggs to your preferred doneness.
+However, even if you slightly overcook them, it will still taste great (and some may actually prefer it).

 Ingredients